Termite Treatment & Termite Control Services

 Termite Control Treatment Around Phoenix, AZ and Las Vegas, NV

 Similar to cockroaches, termites are known to be some of the oldest and most successful insects on earth.
 Perhaps this long legacy gives termites their astounding tenacity and adaptability.
-Unlike cockroaches, however, termites exhibit complex and rigid social interactions in a colony.
+Unlike cockroaches, however, a termite will exhibit complex and rigid social interactions in a colony.
 Particular tasks are performed by different individuals specialized for the purpose.
-Most of the time, termites’ main mission (to the dismay of homeowners) is consuming or chewing through wood—making this insect incredibly destructive to houses, commercial buildings, and other structures.
+Most of the time, termites’ main mission (to the dismay of homeowners) is consuming or chewing through wood—making this pest incredibly destructive to houses, commercial buildings, and other structures.

-Think you have termites wreaking havoc on your Arizona or Las Vegas property?
-Don’t delay: Call or contact Burns Pest Elimination before these wood-eating pests have the chance to cause severe damage to your home.
+Think you have termites wreaking havoc and causing damage on your Phoenix, Arizona or Las Vegas property?
+Don’t delay: Call or contact Burns Pest Elimination before these wood-eating pests have the chance to cause severe damage to your home or property.

 What Do Termites Look Like?

-Most termite species in the Southwest are subterranean, meaning they live underground.
+Most termite species in the Southwest, like Phoenix, are subterranean, meaning they live underground.
 Subterranean termites are social insects that live in colonies in the soil.
 These colonies contain three forms: reproductives, workers, and soldiers.
 This type of termite derives its nutrition from wood and other material containing cellulose.

 Identifying features of termites include:

 - Size ranging between 1/4 inch to 3/8 inch long

 - Color varies by species, from white to cream-colored or coal-black to pale yellow-brown